10 Most Popular Sativa Strains of All Time

 3. Ghost Train Haze: With its 25% to 27% THC, Ghost Train Haze offers an energetic and creative cerebral experience, a rush for bursts of creativity.
 Musicians love it, but if you are predisposed to anxiety or paranoia, you should try another strain.

-High Times Magazine called it "Most Potent Strain on earth" in 2012.
+High Times Magazine called it the "Most Potent Strain on Earth" in 2012.
 It might help reduce depression, but you should beware of the psychedelic trip that follows because it can aggravate anxiety.
 Starting small and light, you’ll enjoy the citrusy ride.
 If you giggle through the fun, you still want to ease yourself into heavier use.

 Bred through Skunk #1 genetics, Green Crack tastes of citrus groves and tropical flora.
 Medical properties appear to ease ADHA, anxiety, depression, chronic fatigue, migraines, and PTSD.

 6. Jack Herer: Named for the legendary cannabis use advocate, Jack Herer is not the most potent Sativa.
-It balances as much as 24% THC with 1-2% CBD for a pleasant blissful euphoria.
+It balances as much as 24% THC with 1-2% CBD for a pleasant, blissful euphoria.

 7. Moby Dick: A 75% Sativa, Moby Dick packs a walloping 27% THC for a euphoric and mind-blowing high.
-They crossed Haze and White Widow for a potential couch strapped experience with the risk of paranoia.
+They crossed Haze and White Widow for a potential couch-strapped experience with the risk of paranoia.

 8. Sour Diesel: Sour D has been with us for some time and is the parent of many hybrids.
 With its robust and pungent aroma, you can’t use this one discreetly.
 Its 26% THC is offset slightly by 2% CBD for a high-energy and effervescent cerebral hit.